 Club licence application forms

-This authorises you to manage any licenced premises that has an off-licence or on-licence such as a bar, hotel, tavern, club, supermarket etc. A certified manager must be on duty at all times when liquor is being sold or supplied to the public except in the case of some Special Licences, some clubs and some endorsed licences.
+This authorises you to manage any licenced premises that has an off-licence or on-licence such as a bar, hotel, tavern, club, supermarket etc. A certified manager must be on duty at all times when liquor is being sold or supplied to the public.
+Some Special Licences, clubs and endorsed licences may have an exception to this rule as stated on their licence.

 Clubs must appoint at least one manager who holds a manager's certificate.

-If the certified manager is ill, absent, dismissed or resigned, a licensee can appoint a temporary or acting manager that is adequately trained.
-You must also notify Council and the Police.
+If the certified manager is ill, absent, dismissed or has resigned, a licensee can appoint a temporary or acting manager that is adequately trained.
+You must notify Council and the Police if this appointment of an acting manager will last more than 48 hours.

 Apply on the Manager’s Certificate form and provide all the supporting information.
 Once lodged, your application is sent to the Police who must enquire into the application and they may file an objection to the application.

-Council’s licensing inspectors must enquire into the application then prepare a report for the District Licensing Committee.
+Council’s licensing inspectors must enquire into the application, conduct an interview with the applicant, then prepare a report for the District Licensing Committee.
 The District Licensing Committee decide if your application will be issued and under what conditions.
-If there is objection to your application, the committee’s decision will be made following a hearing.
+If there is an objection to your application, the committee’s decision will be made following a hearing.
 Unopposed applications are usually considered ‘on the papers’ and without a hearing.

 Managers must obtain a Licence Controller Qualification (LCQ) issued on or after 18 December 2013.